-A simple step by step tutorial guide on how to peel green bananas with ease so that are readily available to eat or use in a recipe.
+A simple step by step tutorial guide on how to boil and peel green bananas with ease so that are readily available to eat or use in a recipe.

-Fear not, those of you who are perplexed by this starchy vegetable, I’m going to reveal a simple way of how to peel a green banana with ease.
+Fear not, those of you who are perplexed by this starchy vegetable, I’m going to reveal a simple way of how to boil a green banana while removing the skin at the same time.
 I promise you that this won’t be difficult and the clean up is minimal, so let’s get cracking.

 You will need;

 - A large saucepan of pre boiled water under low heat

 - Serving dish

 How to boil green banana using steps